Yale Center for Environmental Law and Policy

 Recent posts from the Center's blog.

-Blog: Blame the Bean?
+Blog: Where’s the Law?

 “Where’s The Finance (WTF)?”
 That was the question posed repeatedly the past two weeks during the UNFCCC’s 19th Conference of the Parties (COP) in Warsaw.
 But this simply leads to another question: “Where’s the Law?”